-How to enjoy a dive with the seals?
+How to scuba dive with seals in the Farne Islands?

 We started our scuba expedition with the deepest dive at 15m to check if the seals wanted to play there on the sandy bottom.
 We saw one quickly, but it is only after our exploration of the walls, once back in the shallow waters of the kelp forest that the seals were waiting for us.